Abhi-2580/Business-Insights-360/README.md

 - Created a `dim_date` table for accurate time-based analysis aligned to AtliQ's fiscal year.
 - Merged `fact_sales_monthly` and `fact_forecast_monthly` into a single table `fact_actual_estimates` to simplify calculations and reduce model complexity.
 - Added calculated fields in `fact_actual_estimates` by deriving values from related tables (e.g., pre-invoice deduction amounts from percentage values in the pre_invoice_deductions table).
-- Disabled load for intermediate tables used only for derivations — reducing Power BI report size and improving performance.
+- Disabled load for intermediate tables (fact_sales_monthly, gross_price, pre_invoice_deductions) used only for derivations — reducing Power BI report size and improving performance.

 ---